Skip Navigation

 CONSTRUCTION EMPLOYMENT

-Building construction employment in the Seattle metro region totaled 28,300 in June 2024.
-This is a 2% decline (600 workers) compared to June 2023.
-Labor availability continues to be a challenge for the industry.
+Building construction employment in the Seattle metro region totaled 28,700 in September 2024, a decline of 300 workers compared to September 2023.

 Source: Bureau of Labor Statistics